-The proposed project would add these properties to the PRH Combining Zone District and would classify all units as PRH units as defined in SCCC 13.10.424.
-Per SCCC 13.10.428, a zoning plan amendment is required to change the zoning to R-1-15-PRH, and a residential development permit is required to approve and define parameters for the PRH use.
+The proposed project would add this property to the PRH Combining Zone District and would classify all three housing units as PRH units as defined in SCCC 13.10.424.
+Per SCCC 13.10.428, a zoning plan amendment is required to change the zoning to RM-3-PRH, and a residential development permit is required to approve and define parameters for the PRH use.
+There is no parking on site, so an Exception is needed from the PRH requirement of one parking space per unit, per SCCC 13.10.429.